-I bought a Mesh Ring Sling around the same time I bought the regular Ring Sling, and I wish I had gotten it sooner.
+I bought the Mesh Sling Ring around the same time I bought the first Sling Ring and I wish I had gotten it sooner.
 I bought it so I could hold my son while taking a shower.

 Pros of the Mesh Sling Ring